3 minute read / Dec 15, 2020 /

-Mark Roberge, the Chief Revenue Officer at Hubspot, has spent 20 years in startups.
-As he told me a few days ago, he has observed the lack of sales management and sales execution skills as one of the most consistent deficiencies limiting the potential of early stage SaaS companies.
+Mark Roberge, the former Chief Revenue Officer at Hubspot, has spent 20 years in startups.
+As he told me a while ago, he has observed the lack of sales management and sales execution skills as one of the most consistent deficiencies limiting the potential of early stage SaaS companies.

 Sales execution deficiency manifests itself at roughly the same time as product market fit.
 There might be 20-30 people at the startup which is generating about $1-2M in ARR with 2-5 salespeople.
 Most of the time, this startup is the first sales experience for both the founders and the sales people.